Lucchese History, Family Crest & Coats of Arms

 The surname Lucchese was first found in Barletta when Ludivico Luca was governor in 1340.

-Important Dates for the Lucchese family
+Early History of the Lucchese family

 This web page shows only a small excerpt of our Lucchese research.
 More information is included under the topic Early Lucchese History in all our PDF Extended History products and printed products wherever possible.